 Although there are a variety of ways a business can violate the law in their dealings with consumers, there are some ways that frequently occur.
 A seller may misrepresent the nature of goods by telling a consumer they are new or that they meet certain standards when they do not.
 In order to get an advantage over the competition, a business may make false or misleading statements about another business or their products.

 A seller may also make misrepresentations about the price of a good or service, including misleading the consumer about discounts or the reasons for discounts.
 In the case of a business that handles repairs, the proprietor may suggest a specific repair or replacement is needed when it isn't.
 If a seller has knowingly committed any of these practices or any others that violate California law, you may be able to pursue compensation for the damage you have suffered.

 Every sale of a consumer good in California comes with an implied warranty by the manufacturer and the retail seller that the good is merchantable, meaning it must reasonably conform to the ordinary buyer's expectations of the item.
 This warranty exists regardless of whether the seller has explicitly promised anything or provided an express warranty.
 If you have been sold a product that is inferior to industry standards, or simply cannot do what it was designed for, contact a BV Law consumer rights attorney to discuss your options.
 Inferior goods for sale must be explicitly marked "as is" or "with all faults."

 Consumer protection lawyers can often help victims of identity theft recover their losses.
-Identify theft is always a trying and difficult experience.
-Victims of identity theft should know that they may have claims against not only the perpetrators of identity theft, but also against purported creditors attempting to collect debts that were fraudulently incurred.
+Identity theft is always a trying and difficult experience.
+Victims of identity theft should know that they may have claims against not only the perpetrators of identity theft, but also purported creditors attempting to collect debts that were fraudulently incurred.
 A consumer rights attorney can help victims of identity theft handle obstreperous creditors and expunge fraudulent debts.

 See our Testimonials page for examples of the excellent results we have achieved in this practice area.